-You want the water to come just to a boil, but not stay there.
+How long does it take to boil an egg?
+Well, actually, you want the water to come just to a boil but not stay there.
 Eggs exposed to high heat for a long time go through a chemical reaction that turns the yolks green!
-So to answer the question “how long should I boil eggs?”
-The answer is pretty much not at all.
-And because the eggs don’t really cook in boiling water, some people prefer the term "hard-cooked eggs" to hard-boiled eggs.
+So the answer to "How long do you boil hard boiled eggs?" is: pretty much not at all.
+Because the eggs cook in water that's not actually boiling, some people prefer the term "hard-cooked eggs" to hard-boiled eggs.

-How long you let the eggs stay in the water depends on how big the eggs are and how hard you want them cooked.
+Actually, there's something else to think about when considering how long to boil eggs.
+How long you let the eggs stay in the hot, hot water depends on how big the eggs are and how hard you want them cooked.
 To cook small eggs to medium, let them stand for 14 minutes.
 To cook extra-large eggs to medium, let them stand for 17 minutes.
 (We're talking about chicken eggs here.
 You're on your own with ostrich eggs.)

 The ice water isn't just a nice-to-have; it cools the eggs down and prevents the green yolk problem.
 If you're planning to peel the eggs, like if you're chopping them for egg salad, crack them slightly before putting them in the ice water, and let them sit for an hour for maximum ease of peeling.